 What are the treatments for endometriosis?

 There is no cure for endometriosis, but there are treatments for the symptoms.
-Your health care provider will work with you to decide which treatments would be best for you.
+Your provider will work with you to decide which treatments would be best for you.

 - Pain relievers, including nonsteroidal anti-inflammatory drugs (NSAIDS) such as ibuprofen and a prescription medicine specifically for endometriosis.
 Providers may sometimes prescribe opioids for severe pain.